-Total RWA increased mainly attributable to increase in RWA for credit risk, which was driven by the increase in business volume and the shift of assets mix from bank exposures to corporate exposures during the quarter.
+Total RWA increased mainly attributable to increase in RWA for credit risk, which was driven by the increase in bank placements and bonds issued by banks during the quarter.

 7 CREDIT RISK

 (a) Qualitative Disclosures

 (i) General Qualitative Disclosures

 Credit risk arises from borrowers or counterparties failing to meet their debt or contractual obligations.
 It includes both the risk of lending as well as the pre-settlement and settlement risk of foreign exchange, derivatives and debt securities.